mrsinani/attention-arsenal/privacy_policy.md

 ---

-_This privacy policy is effective as of [Current Date - Update when publishing]_
+_This privacy policy is effective as of December 26, 2025_

 _Generated with [App Privacy Policy Generator](https://app-privacy-policy-generator.nisrulz.com/) and customized for Attention Arsenal_